….Try Massage, Acupuncture, or Pilates Before Medication.

 It doesn’t necessarily mean it’s severe, even though it can feel like it.

-It is estimated that around 50% of adults will experience back pain at some point in the next year, around 30 million people.
+It is estimated that around 30 million people (50% of adults) will experience back pain at some point in the next year.
 With up to 85% of people reporting it at some point in their life (backcare.org.uk).
-Both men and women are equally affected and account for more than 264 million lost work days a year in the US.
+Accounting for more than 264 million lost work days a year in the US alone.

-Around 45% of Brits reported that sitting for long periods of time, related to their job, was a key trigger for their back pain- this is typical due to the lumbar spine under constant stress.
+Around 45% of Brits reported that sitting for long periods, related to their job, was a key trigger for their back pain.
+This is typical due to the lumbar spine under constant stress.
 With the demands of sport and exercise training, manual work, pregnancy and sleeping position also being triggers.

-If pain is severe and/ or ongoing then it is important to get examined by a health care professional such as a Sports Therapist, Osteopath or Physiotherapist.
-They will conduct a consultation and physical assessment to rule out any underlying issues.
-The body will be screened for any structural abnormalities; such as any sacral torsions, pelvis malalignments, open/ closed facet fixation and muscle movement patterns to name a few.
-The hip joint will usually also be checked to rule out referred pain.
+A heath care professional such as a Sports Therapist, Osteopath or Physiotherapist will conduct a consultation and physical assessment.
+This will rule out any underlying issues.
+They will screen for structural abnormalities, such as; sacral torsions, pelvis malalignments, open/ closed facet fixation and muscle movement patterns, to name a few.
+They may also examine the hip joint to rule out referred pain.
 A treatment plan will be given if any underlying alignment issues are found.

-If pain is mild and muscles in the back typically feel stiff, inflexible or if pain comes down the buttocks, it’s important to look at your everyday posture.
-For those sitting for long periods of time it would be beneficial to incorporate more exercise and general movement into your day.
+If pain is mild and muscles in the back typically feel stiff, inflexible or if pain comes down the buttocks; it’s important to look at your everyday posture.
+For those sitting for long periods of time- incorporate more exercise and general movement into your day.
 Simply sitting on an Exercise/ Swiss Ball instead of a chair can help to alleviate pain.
 Sport and exercise is paramount to long lasting health, staying strong and reducing the chances of back pain.
 It is important to build up intensity slowly and ensure an appropriate warm up and stretching routine.

-A recent study conducted by The American College of Physicians, has shown that after a systematic review of randomised controlled trials, new guidelines for acute (recent), sub- acute and chronic lower back pain are required (The American College of Physicians).
+After a systematic review of randomised controlled trials, new guidelines for acute, sub- acute and chronic lower back pain are required (The American College of Physicians).